Insights

 1/Taking a system-agnostic approach

-Through the application of MMC on the hospitals that have already been built, we have seen significant benefits from an increase in construction quality through factory-controlled processes and improved health and safety through to the reduction in material wastage and the potential for reduced carbon emissions.
+Through the application of MMC on the hospitals that have already been built, we have seen significant benefits from an increase in construction quality through factory-controlled manufacturing processes and improved health and safety through to the reduction in material wastage and the potential for reduced carbon emissions.
+However, designing for specific MMC types can narrow markets, lessens competition, and increases risk in the event of failing contractors.

-We must also consider the wider implications of increasing MMC to make sure the specific systems are used appropriately.
-It is a mistake to focus solely on maximising proportions as opportunities can be missed and inefficiencies can be introduced.
-For example, on a refurbishment project for an operational hospital, designing in modularised risers purely to increase MMC proportions would lead to increased embodied carbon for the module frames, and slow progress on site to thread the risers through a warren of existing services.
+By contrast, a system-agnostic approach that encompasses all MMC typologies drives competition, increases innovation, and embeds efficiencies and benefits regardless of construction techniques.
+We must also consider the wider implications of increasing MMC to make sure the specific systems are used appropriately within the context of each project.
+Focusing solely on maximising the proportion of MMC can lead to missed opportunities and introduce inefficiencies.
+For example, on refurbishment projects within operational hospitals, designing modularised risers purely to increase MMC proportions would lead to increased embodied carbon for the module frames, and slow progress on site to thread the risers through a warren of existing services.

 2/Embedding MMC principles right from the start